Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Markovian Transfer Operators

 For each pair $(i,j)$ such that $1\le i,j\le k$, we can define an operator ${\M_{ij}:\A_\infty(U)\to\A_\infty(U)}$ by

 We note here that the same formula defines an operator on $\ana(V)$, which we also denote by $\M_{ij}$.
-For the rest of this chapter, unless otherwise indicated, whenever we define an operator on $\A_\infty(U)$, we will also be defining an operator on $\ana(V)$, for which the same notation wil be used.
+For the rest of this chapter, unless otherwise indicated, whenever we define an operator on $\A_\infty(U)$, we will also be defining an operator on $\ana(V)$ as well as on $\cont{V}$, for which the same notation will be used.
+For convenience, we denote by $\ana(V) \cap \A_\infty(U)$ the set of complex analytic functions on $U$ which restrict to real analytic functions on $V = \real U$.

 Now denote by $\Ak(U)$ the direct sum of $k$ copies of $\A_\infty(U)$.
 Let $\mathbf{q}=(q_1,\dots,q_k)$ be the stationary distribution for $P$.
 For each $\mathbf{w}=(w_1,\dots, w_k)\in \Ak(U)$, define ${\|\mathbf{w}\|:=\sum_{i=1}^k q_i\|w_i\|}$.